Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 What is an administrative procedure?

 In legal parlance, an administrative procedure is a process conducted by an administrative authority, the main purpose of which is to issue a decision.
-This regulates and, where appropriate, establishes or completely abolishes the rights and obligations of the parties to the proceedings.
-The administrative procedure is governed by the Administrative Procedure Code, which, among other things, defines the administrative authorities and sets out the principles of their activities.
+An administrative authority is an institution exercising public administration in a certain area, for example a building authority or a trade licensing authority.
+The decision modifies, establishes or completely abolishes the rights and obligations of the parties to the proceedings.

 The term administrative proceedings therefore covers all proceedings in which public authorities (administrative bodies) decide on the rights and obligations of people, companies and organisations in the field of public administration.
 These may be proceedings to ensure public order and safety, to protect the environment or cultural monuments, but also to regulate the conditions for doing business and to grant building permits, residence permits or trade licences.
 All of us have been involved in many such proceedings without even realising it.